MalinSpaniol/MoLE-Final-project/README.md

 ### Extras of our network

 All given information about the neural network architecture was implemented by us.
 At some points, insufficient information was given about the implementaion.
 Therefore, some additional decisions were made.

-For our models, we
+The code in the project_spaniol_schulzeweddige.ipynb file is commented in a way, that all decisions are explained at every step which they were made.

+However, here we will summarize the most important decisions here.

+The training data is cut into batches to improve computation time and avoid local minima.
+Concerning the model, the activation of the output layer is a sigmoid function and weights are randomly initialized using the He initializer, which depends on the number of neurons of the previous layer (see references).
+The paper doesn't give any information about the activation function of the hidden layer, therefore we use the tangens hyperbolicus as it is a frequently used actiavtion function.
+The weights in the hidden layer are initialized using the Xavier initializer, which again depends on the number of neurons in the previous layer (or in our case the number of input neurons).
+The paper doesn't give a any information about the initialization of the biases, therefore we use the golden standard and initialize them with zeros.

-.. all our own decisions
+.. name all our own decisions
 + details can be found directly as comments in code

 ## Evaluation of results